ubisoft/shotmanager/docs/index.rst

 Disclaimer
 ----------

-Shot Manager is a pre-production tool that has been developed to support the previz of an animated TV series we did at Ubisoft between
+Shot Manager is a pre-production tool that was initialy developed to support the previz of an animated TV series we did at Ubisoft between
 January 2020 and February 2021.
 We believe it can be very interesting for the Blender community so we shared it as an open source project and we keep supporting it.

 Since it was dedicated to our production needs some limitations may appear for a more general purpose.
 Quality of the code is also probably arguable.